Billing and Usage Data Invention Not a Business Method Under Section 3(k) of Patents Act

 Madras High Court Affirms Rejection of AI-Integrated Persona Patent

-Madras High Court Affirms Rejection of AI-Integrated Persona Patent Featured image for Madras High Court Affirms Rejection of AI-Integrated Persona Patent
+Madras High Court Affirms Rejection of AI-Integrated Persona Patent Featured image for article: Madras High Court Affirms Rejection of AI-Integrated Persona Patent

 The Madras High Court dismissed an appeal challenging the rejection of a patent application for AI-integrated persona augmentation.
 The Court ruled that the invention lacked sufficient technical detail, inventive step, and patent-eligible subject matter under the Patents Act.
 It upheld the Controller’s decision, emphasizing the absence of tangible technical effects and clear disclosure requirements.